sumoheavy/jira-ruby/README.md

 	•	Adding attachments and comments to issues
 	•	Managing issue links and much more.

-Not all examples are shown in this README, refer to the complete script example for a full overview of the capabilities supported by this API wrapper.
+Not all examples are shown in this README; refer to the complete script example for a full overview of the capabilities supported by this API wrapper.

 ## Links to JIRA REST API documentation